-Finjan's newest release has bolstered its position in the highly competitive Web security gateway market, layering in onboard content caching and basic data loss prevention (DLP) functionality in Secure Web Gateway version 9.2.
+Finjan's newest release has bolstered its position in the highly competitive Web security gateway market, layering in onboard content caching and basic data loss prevention

 The new features complement Finjan's antimalware protection, which combines its highly regarded real–time content inspection technology and optional antivirus modules (Kaspersky, McAfee, Sophos), application control for use of IM, Skype and P2P, and Web usage control (URL filtering, Web 2.0 sites).